ohenley/adacore_jetson/README.md

 # AdaCore Jetson

-Ada Linux Modules for the Nvidia Jetson-Nano
+Ada Linux Modules for the NVIDIA Jetson-Nano

 ## Table of Contents
 <details>